AbdurraoufE/ios/README.md

 - [ Yes ] Tapping the button changes the screen color to a random color

 ## Video Walkthrough
-- Gifs are not working for some reason but here are screenshots:
+- Gifs are not working for some reason but here is a screenshot:

 ![Image](https://github.com/user-attachments/assets/6870cbc3-d4c4-4cff-97ca-2d132a4199c9)